Play the Genome Game now!

 - Which genes are responsible for which changes?
 What do you think the rules are?

 - How many different creatures can be made with 4 genes/bits?
-How many with 2?
-3?
+How many with 2? or 3?
+How can we work out how many there can be?

 - Click to show the actual rules.
 These are if-then-else rules.
 Change the rules to create a different correspondence between genome and creature.